First Love: Porsche 356 Series

 Steve McQueen with his wife Niele and his first new car (1958)

 Following his first major film and television roles in 1958, Steve McQueen bought his first new car - a black on black Porsche 356 Speedster with optional Rudge wheels.
 McQueen was an accomplished motorcycle racer, but hadn't driven a car around a track, until he entered the Porsche into a competition in Santa Barbara in May 1959, unsurprisingly winning his first race.
 He kept the car until the late 60s when he sold it to Beverly Hills real estate magnate, Bruce Meyer.
-Seven years later, he bought it back, and the Speedster remained in the McQueen family after his death in 1980.
-It is now owned by his son, Chad.
+Seven years later, he bought it back, and the Speedster remained in the McQueen family.

 Sean Connery in his coupe.
 Wavel Mews, London (Dec.1961)